ToTheMaxDev/ToTheMaxDev/README.md

 - 👋 Hi, I’m @ToTheMaxDev, Or just ToTheMax
-- 👀 I’m interested in Scratch, Python and Minecraft
+- 👀 I’m interested in Scratch, Python and C++
-- 🌱 I’m currently learning Minecraft Modding with Java
+- 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on nothing...
 - 📫 How to reach me: Carrd: None of now